InternLM/xtuner/docs/en/user_guides/dataset_format.md

 ## Multi-turn Dialogue Dataset Format

 The multi-turn dialogue dataset typically consists of multiple rounds of instructions (or questions) and their corresponding GroundTruth answers.
 Suppose we have a piece of multi-turn dialogue data.
-For ease of introduction, for the nth round of dialogue, we set the output corresponding to User and Assistant as Usern and Assistantn.
+For ease of introduction, for the nth round of dialogue, we set the output corresponding to User and Assistant as UserN and AssistantN.

 ```text
 User1：Hello?